Table of Contents

 We use this with our dog.
 Coming from a rescue (not to mention a history as a racing dog), she was afraid of strangers and exhibited separation anxiety.
 Within about five weeks, she started coming out of her shell.
 While she’s still wary of new people, she’ll go up to them after they settle.
-She whines when we first leave, but then she lays down.
 It’s been a dramatic change, and all we have to do is sprinkle a packet on her food once a day.

 Breathe In, Breathe Out

-If you’re seeing anxiety in your dog, chat with your vet.
+If you see anxiety in your dog, chat with your vet.
 There ARE medical conditions that present with similar symptoms.
 You don’t want to overlook those possibilities.

-Your vet won’t get offended if you explain you want to try a calming treat or chew over a prescription.
+Your vet won’t get offended if you explain you want to try calming treats or chews over a prescription.
 Together, you can formulate a multimodal plan that will work best for you and your dog.